jfseb/mgnlq_testmodel2/README.md

 |Control environment varialbe || `MGNLQ_TESTMODEL2_REPLAY`

-Note: in default mode no mongo connection is established and REPLAY mode is on.
+Note: When using this model, in default mode no mongo connection is established and REPLAY mode is on.
 (see [mongoose_record_replay](https://github.com/jfseb/mongoose_record_replay))

 # usage